galkahana/hummus-services/src/services/email-templates/joined-user-email.md

 Hello {{name || username}},

-Welcome to PDFHummus Services, your PDF Cloud generation service.
+Welcome to PDFHummus Services, the Cloud PDF generation service.

 This email is automated response, letting you know that your registration request was accepted.